Extras For Ceremonies

 Rose Ceremony

 In the Rose Ceremony, the Bride and Groom give each other a Rose.
-Two roses
+Two

 "Your gift to each other for your wedding today has been your wedding rings -

-which shall always be an outward demonstration of your vows of love and respect;
+which shall always be an outward demonstration of your vows of love and

-and a public showing of your commitment to each other.
+respect; and a public showing of your commitment to each other.

-You now have what remains the most honorable title which may exist between a
+You now have what remains the most honorable title which may exist between

-and wife, that gift will be a single rose.
+husband and wife, that gift will be a single rose.

 In the past, the rose was considered a symbol of love and a single rose always

 meant only one thing - it meant the words "I love you."
-So it is appropriate that for
+So it is appropriate that

-your first gift - as husband and wife - that gift would be a single rose.
+for your first gift - as husband and wife - that gift would be a single rose.

 Please exchange your first gift as husband and wife.
-In some ways it seems like
+In some ways it seems

-rose - and now you are holding one small rose.
-In some ways, a marriage
+one small rose - and now you are holding one small rose.
+In some ways, a

-yesterday.
-But in fact today, just now, you both have given and received one of the
+different than yesterday.
+But in fact today, just now, you both have given and

-most valuable and precious gifts of life - one I hope you always remember - the gift
+received one of the most valuable and precious gifts of life - one I hope you

-of true and abiding love within the devotion of marriage.
+always remember - the gift of true and abiding love within the devotion of

 _________ and _____________, I would ask that where ever you make your